Esri Map Components for Web

 Installation

-Fork the repo and install the project dependencies with npm install
+Fork the repo and install the project dependencies with npm install.

-with your own API key from your ArcGIS Developers dashboard.
+Edit index.html and replace YOUR_API_KEY with your own API key from your ArcGIS Developers dashboard.

-Verify the installation by running npm test
+Verify the installation by running npm test or npm start.

-At this point you can edit the code in the src
+At this point you can edit the code in the src folder, propose changes with a pull request, or file an issue.

 Develop

-for the 3D scene globe.
-Both components utilize common code in the utils
+All of the source code is in the src folder.
+There are two components, esri-map-view for the 2D map display and esri-scene-view for the 3D scene globe.
+Both components utilize common code in the utils folder.

-where you should see a map and a scene side-by-side as depicted in the screenshot above.
+Run the project locally using npm start.
+Your default browser should open at http://localhost:3333 where you can review your changes.
+The test app loads index.html where you should see a map and a scene side-by-side as depicted in the screenshot above.

-files are automatically generated from source code comments, so they should not be edited directly.
+Edit the tsx and css files in the src folder.
+The readme.md files are automatically generated from source code comments, so they should not be edited directly.

 Testing

-files.
+Create unit tests in *.spec.ts files.
 They are picked up by Jest.
 See Jest documentation to learn more about unit testing with Jest.

-Run the tests with npm test
+Run the tests with npm test.

 We expect all code to have a unit test with adequate coverage.
 If you add new code, there should be unit tests to verify the new functionality.
 If you modify existing functionality, verify the unit tests match.
 All tests must pass.

-If your new functionality affects the demos be sure to update the demo code in the demos
+If your new functionality affects the demos be sure to update the demo code in the demos folder.
+Verify the demos work as expected.

 Building